 Another popular set of markets are the tournament match bets (who will finish higher out of two named players) which allow you to both bet with a player whom you fancy to do well, or oppose a player whom you believe has had his chances overrated.

 “Two Balls” and “Three Balls” work in a similar way to match-bets, but you are placing bets on these just over the duration of the next day’s play – so effectively an 18-hole bet.
-These will typically be offered between the players who are playing together on course that day, although some firms will also offer “mythical three-balls”, grouping a set of equally matched players together for competitive prices.
+These will typically be offered between the players who are playing together on course that day.
+Some firms will also offer “mythical three-balls”, grouping a set of equally matched players together for competitive prices.

 In-Play most bookmakers will always offer the tournament winner betting, but many will also offer “next hole winner” between two televised players or “next hole score” about the best players who are being shown on the TV coverage.
 Always head to the official tournament websites to check out the hole statistics for all the players.
 Remember, the pin may move around a particular green from day-to-day during a tournament – potentially altering how tough a particular hole may play.

-Finally, when betting on golf, always remember that professional tournaments have large fields and, as a result, the first players to tee off generally hit the course pretty early in the morning to ensure all the action gets completed on the day.
+Finally, when betting on golf, always remember that professional tournaments have large fields and the first players to tee off generally hit the course pretty early in the morning to ensure all the action gets completed on the day.
 With all European and PGA Tour events starting on a Thursday, you’ll be well advised to place your golf bets on a Wednesday night for the European events, or risk missing out altogether.
 PGA tournaments go off slightly later, so you can afford to bet on Thursday mornings.